KennaW/rockpaperscissors/README.md

 Scissors beats paper, paper beats rock, rock beats scissors.

 ###Play Against Computer
 Same as above, except the computer takes over as Player 2.
-User should choose from "s", "d", or "f".
+User should choose from `s`, `d`, or `f`.
 Press "Play Computer!" to see winner!